noahpolimon/reiter/README.md

 Zig does not (and i think most likely will not) support closures.
 In the case it does in the future, this library will be updated to align with it.

+See [here](/docs/METHODS-ON-ITER.md) to know which methods can be used on iterators.

 ## Examples

 More examples are found in the `examples` directory.

-## Methods on Iter

-See [here](/docs/METHODS-ON-ITER.md) to know which methods can be used on iterators.

 ## Initializers